 4. The Passenger

 Like a typical adventure game, The Passenger will let you tap on an area for the investigator to move and collect items of interest.
-You will be taken to a train scene, where you will be investigating for any clues and hints.
+You will be taken to a train scene where you will be investigating for any clues and hints.
 The game makes things a bit easier by highlighting items for puzzles.

 The Passenger is divided into several episodes.
 The first episode will leave players totally confused.
-However, it sets the tone right for future episodes, keeping players wondering what might be in store for them in episode 2.
+However, it sets the tone right for future episodes, keeping players wondering what might be in store for them in Episode 2.

 The game looks like a wonderful interactive comic book.
-Each panel comes alive with a new puzzle and lets you interact with the objects or people to delve deeper into the mystery.
+Each panel comes alive with a new puzzle and lets you interact with objects or people to delve deeper into the mystery.
 Solving puzzles unlocks new panels.